How Trump's Washington spruce-up has boosted Malcolm X Park | The National

 “The drumming circle became a weekend fixture,” Ms Elder explained.
 The drummers continue to gather every Sunday.

-A plaque in the park credits civil rights activist and author Angela Davis with popularising the idea of calling the location Malcom X Park.
+A plaque in the park credits civil rights activist and author Angela Davis with popularising the idea of calling the location Malcolm X Park.

-“Locals embraced the name change and a bill was introduced in Congress in 1970 to make it official,” the plaque reads.
+“Locals embraced the name change and a bill was introduced in Congress in 1970 to make it official,” the plaque reads, adding that because the park contains a memorial to former US President James Buchanan, "it cannot legally be named for anyone else."

-In 1984, Malcom X Park was also the site of several demonstrations organised by Muslim student associations in Washington seeking to “draw attention to the occupation of Jerusalem, imperialism and oppression”.
+In 1984, Malcolm X Park was also the site of several demonstrations organised by Muslim student associations in Washington seeking to “draw attention to the occupation of Jerusalem, imperialism and oppression”.

 Former president Bill Clinton delivered a speech at the park to commemorate Earth Day in 1994.

-However, because Washington is full of monuments and free museums and Malcom X Park is not close to a Metro stop, it often goes under tourists' radar.
+However, because Washington is full of monuments and free museums and Malcolm X Park is not close to a Metro stop, it often goes under tourists' radar.